earthonion/Netflix-JS-Inject/README.md

 - [ufm42](https://github.com/ufm42) for regex sandbox escape exploit and ideas!
 - [autechre](https://github.com/autechre-warp) for the idea!
 - Dr.YenYen for testing!
-- [Gezine](https://github.com/gezine)for help with exploit/Y2JB for reference
+- [Gezine](https://github.com/gezine) for help with exploit/Y2JB for reference

 ---